 If all publicity is good publicity, the controversy-coated Before Watchmen project is golden.
 Any mention of these prequels to the classic 1986 Watchmen series by Alan Moore and Dave Gibbons makes the comics Internet light up like Times Square.
-But as with all things Watchmen-related, this question is unavoidable: Has DC knowingly mistreated the creators? … Continue reading Poll: Judging ‘Before Watchmen’”
+But as with all things Watchmen-related, this question is unavoidable: Has DC knowingly mistreated the creators? … Continue reading Poll: Judging ‘Before Watchmen’

-I love Batman.
+"Another Batman book?" — an annoyed Facebook friend I love Batman.
 He’s a fascinating hero who is ripe for psychoanalysis and, thanks to many talented creative teams and the loving care of his corporate keepers, has had some of the best stories in comics history.
 I'm also a Grant Morrison fan, so I've already added … Continue reading Poll: Too Much Batman?

 Which summer comic-inspired movie are you most excited about?